 The historical case study of the Tapline contributes to research on transportation space in a world in which flows of information, capital, labor, resources, and commodities are taking place in larger quantities and at greater speeds.
 It argues that the development of transnational flows and global (private) infrastructures has neither annihilated nor depoliticized the territory but rather has operated through the territorial.
 The paper asserts some aspects of the "space of flows."
 First, it is a material process across scales that involves different flows, each with its directionality and intensity.
 Second, it does not operate in a tabulsa-rasa; it displaces previous modes and geographies of circulation and would be in its turn part of such space-time genealogies.
 Third, it is not all continuous; space of flows is invariably in tandem with immobility and even halt.
-Fourth, it is not all-inclusive; its powergeometry constructs geographies of control and accessibilities to the flows in question.
+Fourth, it is not all-inclusive; its power-geometry constructs geographies of control and accessibilities to the flows in question.
 As such, it is a tool of government and a site of friction.
-However, and in Castells' words "the power of flows takes precedence over the flows of power" (Castells 1996:469).
-In the place of the tensions, contradictions, and conflicts amongst actors, the discussions of the space of flows become depoliticized as the passive voice of the "diffused power" reifies the global processes into an anonymous actor.
-Conflicts over routing, price, services and interruptions disappear in favor of a frictionless continuity.
-The flow has no identifiable agency.
 Asserting the political process of flows, this paper seeks to position the flow in relation to the multiple actors involved and assert friction as flow's inevitable other.
+At time when the triad of energy, economy, and environment is at the forefront of design concerns, such territorial understanding of global infrastructures yields crucial insights into the spatial planning for subsequent energy geographies.